Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models: SLM Recall Process

-The results, presented in Table~\ref{tab:recall_degradation}, show that SLMs equipped with the recall process notably reduce degradation.
+In this section, we investigate whether explicitly asking SLMs to recall the instruction can mitigate~\textit{style amnesia}.
+The results, presented in Table~\ref{tab:recall_results}, show that SLMs equipped with the recall process notably reduce degradation.
 Even for models with relatively low degradation, such as Gemini Live and GPT-4o, the recall process still provides measurable improvements.
 GPT-4o mini, which suffers from substantial degradation, achieves roughly a 25\% reduction in the average degradation rate, demonstrating the effectiveness of the recall process.
 Step-Audio 2 mini shows slightly improved but largely comparable degradation across the four tasks, likely due to its lower recall rate relative to other SLMs.

-Although the recall process alleviates style degradation, some degree of decay remains unavoidable.
-This suggests that the inconsistency originates from fundamental limitations of current SLMs and must be addressed in future model designs.
-As shown in Figure~\ref{fig:sadness_ifrate} and in Appendix~\ref{app:full_degradation}, degradation emerges after just a single turn.
-This early degradation explains why the recall process cannot fully resolve the problem.
-It still depends heavily on the SLM’s inherent ability to maintain style consistency.